mickfuzz/phd4/_posts/2022-1-28-Game_Making_and_Coding_Fluency.md

 The MakeCode Arcade interface, like scratch has the ability to edit sprite characters.
 Unlike Scratch it is very limited in terms of what can be created.
 The simplicity of a tool like MakeCode Arcade can help address issues around the scope of projects.
 They intentionally limit the toolset provided to its graphical interface and this simplicity can be an asset to support our students to build familiarity and fluency of use of code constructs.
 Thus the tension may still exist by be sidelined by the limits of the software.
 There some engaging, diverse and comprehensive example games and tutorials at https://arcade.makecode.com/

-## Game Making Methods
+## The 3M Game Making Learning Design

 My work is inspired in part by the pioneering computing education project called the 5th Dimension project which involved undergraduate students in an after school.
 It has also been made possible by the similar EdLab programme at Manchester Met University, which also involves students in service learning projects.
 The mix of student helpers, local young people and in this case their parents gives a rich mix of perspectives which may not be possible for your setting but which has helped evolve a learning design.
 Weaknesses in the approach were made visible in the responses by young people and adults, and then addressed in the next session or next iteration of the program.

-What follows is a distillation of some of the main features of a _3M game making model_ - (made up of Missions, Maps and Methods) - is the result of several years of exploratory, collaborative game making with home educating families and a local Primary School.
+What follows is a distillation of some of the main features of a _3M game making model_  which is made up of Missions, Maps and Motivational Methods.
+The 3M model is the result of several years of exploratory, collaborative game making with home educating families and a Primary School setting.
 This learning design could can be applied using any of the tools above.
+The resources I have created for MakeCode (https://mickfuzz.github.io/makecode-platformer-101/) and Phaser (https://glitch-game-makers-manual.glitch.me/) are free and open source and available online.
+I invite other educators to adopt this approach and share resources for Pygame, p5.play and other suitable platforms.

 ### Missions